meinside/dotfiles/bin/termux/README.md

 #### add a user with shared home & tmp directory

-Add a user and exit,
+In proot-distro, add a user and exit,

 ```bash
 $ useradd -U -s `which zsh` USERNAME
 $ exit
 ```

-then you can login as the user with:
+then in termux, you can login as the user with:

 ```bash
 $ proot-distro login ubuntu --user USERNAME --termux-home --shared-tmp